TS-0910/Kaggle_House_Prices/README.md

-# Kaggle - House Price
+# Kaggle - House Prices
 ## Quick Intro (Please see [here](https://github.com/TS-0910/Kaggle_Housing/blob/master/house-price-ts-0910.ipynb) for my detailed analysis on Kaggle)
 This is one of the most famous competition on Kaggle.<br/>
 [Here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) is the detailed description, but in a nutshell, the gist of this competition is to **predict the house prices based on features such as the size of the garage, living room, overall quality etc**.<br/><br/>